davidmintz/court-interpreters-office/docs/faq.md

 OK, maybe not.
 You'll know where to reach me with further questions: david@davidmintz.org

-### Repository for documentation.

-Objection as to form!

-But if I do understand the question, there is the project website interpretersoffice.org, and there is inline phpdoc so you can generate API documentation.
-The source for interpretersoffice.org itself is also in the github repo.

 ### Is the database and source code being backup daily?
 If yes, where?